manning-lp/ksingh-git-create-a-product-index-lp/README.md

-# import-sneakers-into-elasticsearch-lp-author
+# create-a-product-index-lp-author
-Repository for liveProject: Import Sneakers into Elasticsearch
+Repository for liveProject: Create a Product Index

 ## Contents
 The initial setup of the project contains the files you need to run the complete setup: